Adri-Armida/Angular2-FootballStats/README.md

 ## Run
 1. Command window 1: `mongod`: run MongoDB
-2. Import JSON collections (jsonCollections folder) on MongoDB
+2. Command window 2: `mongoimport --db proyecto --collection jugadores --drop --file ~/jsonCollections/jugadores.json`.
+Do it with equipos and partidos collections.
-3. Command window 2: `ng build -w`: build the project and keep watching the files for changes
+3. Command window 3: `ng build -w`: build the project and keep watching the files for changes
-4. Command window 3: `npm start`: run Express server
+4. Command window 4: `npm start`: run Express server
 5. Go to [localhost:3000](http://localhost:3000)
+5. Split in two windows: Administracion and default view (user view).
+Make updates on "Resultados" or "Clasificacion" for view changes on user view  in real time.
+(Waiting for 5 s. to watch the changes)